vikr01/toms-shuttles/packages/typeorm/docs/entities.md

 const person = await connection.getRepository(Person).findOne(1);

-// find one by id with composite primary keys const user = await connection.manager.findOne(User, {
+// find one by id with composite primary keys const user = await connection.manager.findOne(User, { firstName: "Timber", lastName: "Saw" });
-  firstName: 'Timber',
-  lastName: 'Saw',
-});
-const user = await connection
+const user = await connection.getRepository(User).findOne({ firstName: "Timber", lastName: "Saw" });
-  .getRepository(User)
-  .findOne({ firstName: 'Timber', lastName: 'Saw' });
 ```

 ### Special columns

 There are several special column types with additional functionality available:

-- `@CreateDateColumn` is a special column that is automatically set to the entity's insertion date.
+* `@CreateDateColumn` is a special column that is automatically set to the entity's insertion date.
 You don't need to set this column - it will be automatically set.

-- `@UpdateDateColumn` is a special column that is automatically set to the entity's update time
+* `@UpdateDateColumn` is a special column that is automatically set to the entity's update time
 each time you call `save` of entity manager or repository.
 You don't need to set this column - it will be automatically set.

-- `@VersionColumn` is a special column that is automatically set to the version of the entity (incremental number)
+* `@VersionColumn` is a special column that is automatically set to the version of the entity (incremental number)
 each time you call `save` of entity manager or repository.
 You don't need to set this column - it will be automatically set.

 ### Spatial columns